 Size: 198 x 128 mm

 No of Pages: 202

-Or you can collect the book for £7.99.
-Contact Matthew here to arrange collection.
+Or you can collect the book for £6.99 if you know Matthew by contacting him here to arrange collection.

 You do not need a Paypal account, you can still make the purchase using your card from the link below.

 The PayPal link allows you to order any quantity; if you want just one or two, the unit price is correct, but if you want more than two it will be cheaper if you ask Matthew here for a revised price for postage for that quantity.

 If you do not live in the UK, I am happy to accept international orders at the standard postage rate (by air) – please contact me here with your requirements and location and I can email you a PayPal invoice based on Post Office prices.
 You do not need a PayPal account to pay the invoice, you can pay with your card in the normal way.

 Please buy from here rather than other commercial websites – it will avoid their huge commission!

 Deals with all aspects of the role and responsibility of being a Churchwarden.